smart-data-models/dataModel.WaterDistributionManagementEPANET/README.md

 - [Curve](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Curve/README.md).
 This entity contains a harmonised description of a generic curve made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

 - [Junction](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Junction/README.md).
 This entity contains a harmonised description of a generic junction made for the Water Network Management domain.
 This entity is primarily associated with the water network management vertical and related IoT applications.

-- [Network](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Network/README.md).
-This entity contains a harmonised description of a generic network made for the Water Network Management domain.
-This entity is primarily associated with the water network management vertical and related IoT applications.

 - [Pattern](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Pattern/README.md).
 This entity contains a harmonised description of a generic pattern made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.